Common Terms Used

 Single Hung Window

 A window consisting of two sashes where the upper sash is fixed and the bottom sash moves up and down as well as tilts in for cleaning.
+We no longer manufacture this style of window.

 Glass with a thickness between 0.085" and 0.100" (2.16-2.57 mm.)